mdda/mdda.github.io/_posts/OSS/2019-02-11-importing-into-blender.md

 for commands to be searched : Quickest way to select 'Bake Physics' available.
 Doing this makes the animation bar jumpable without breaking the physics.

 Changing the [3d view background](https://blender.stackexchange.com/questions/74445/change-background-color-of-the-3d-viewport) to black.
+TL/DR; Set the back gradient main colour to non-grey.

+Zoom the camera view to be whole of current window : 'Home'.

+Animation / Timeline :

+  *  Play/pause playback : 'Alt-a'
+  *  Go to start/end : 'Shift-left' / 'Shift-right'

+Fold away extra workspace views : Need to see how it's done [on YouTube](https://www.youtube.com/watch?v=rhh513vUgME).
+Too difficult to describe (or discover), super simple once you know the trick.

 {% highlight bash %}